GriffithUniLibrary/digital-tools/content/prep/security.md

 {% endcapture %}
 {% include alert.html text=pwned color="danger" %}

+### Passwords vs passphrases

+The best *password* to use is a *passphrase*.
+The *length* of your password is more important than whether it includes special charaters, numbers and so on.

 {% capture passphrase %}
-The best way to keep your passwords *different and secure* is to use a password manager. ⭐️ The best *password* to use is a *passphrase*.

 {% include figure.html img="password_strength.png" alt="Comic explaining why passphrases are superior to complex passwords" caption="This comic by XKCD (https://xkcd.com/936/) explains it best.
 Published under a CC-BY-NC 2.5 License." width="100" %}
 {% endcapture %}
 {% include alert.html text=passphrase color="info" %}

-{% capture pwmanagers %}
+### Password managers

+The best way to keep your passwords *different and secure* is to use a password manager.
 Getting used to using a password manager is a great investment in your overall experience of using the Internet.
 Most password managers have browser plugins that can fill login forms automatically.

+{% capture pwmanagers %}

  - **[LastPass](https://www.griffith.edu.au/passwords/lastpass)**: Griffith's supported password manager.
 It is available to all staff.